Women researchers and the UK Parliament

-This event was held on 9th October 2019.
-Attendees at the event celebrated women researchers' impact on the UK Parliament, learnt more about how to engage with Parliament as a researcher, and contributed ideas to strengthen Parliament's work with women researchers.
+On 9th October 2019, UK Parliament's Knowledge Exchange Unit (KEU) held an event bringing together women researchers with MPs, Peers and staff from across UK Parliament.
+Attendees at the event, which was open to all from the research community, celebrated women researchers' impact on the UK Parliament, learnt more about how to engage with Parliament as a researcher, and contributed ideas to strengthen Parliament's work with women researchers.

 Throughout this event, speakers and attendees contributed their ideas on how UK Parliament can strengthen its work to support women researchers.